-One resource that really helps me in this area is the FlyLady Sink Reflections book by Marla Cilley.
-If you struggle with managing your home, this book is fantastic!
+Another great resource is the book FlyLady Sink Reflections book by Marla Cilley.
+If you struggle with managing your home, it’s a must read!

 Sometimes those of us who are stay-at-home moms struggle with being at home in body, but not in mind.
-Debi Pearl describes this phenomenon well in her book:
+Debi Pearl describes this phenomenon well: